mtrebi/thread-pool/README.md

 We use a queue to store the work because it's the more sensible data structure.
 We want the work to be **started** in the same order that we sent it.
 However, this queue is a little bit **special**.
 As I said in the previous section, threads are continuously (well, not really, but let's assume that they are) querying the queue to ask for work.
 When there's work available, threads take the work from the queue and do it.
 What would happen if two threads try to take the same work at the same time?
 Well, the program would crash.

-To avoid this kind of problems, I implemented a wrapper over the standard C++ Queue that uses mutex to restrict the concurrent access.
+To avoid these kinds of problems, I implemented a wrapper over the standard C++ Queue that uses mutex to restrict the concurrent access.
 Let's see a small sample of the SafeQueue class:

 ```c
 void enqueue(T& t) {